python/devguide/garbage_collector.rst

    set is going to be destroyed and has weak references with callbacks, these callbacks need to be honored.
 This process is **very** delicate as any error can cause objects that will be in an inconsistent state to be resurrected or reached by some python functions invoked from the callbacks.
-To avoid this weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) then the weak reference needs to be cleaned immediately and the callback must not be executed so it does not trigger later
+To avoid these weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) then the weak reference needs to be cleaned immediately and the callback must not be executed so it does not trigger later